otsaloma/gaupol/README.md

 ============

 Gaupol requires [Python][1] 3.2 or greater, [PyGObject][2] 3.6.0 or
-greater and [GTK+][3] 3.2 or greater.
+greater, [GTK+][3] 3.2 or greater and adwaita-icon-theme or some other freedesktop.org compatible icon theme.
 Optional, but strongly recommended dependencies follow.

  * [GStreamer][4] 1.0 or greater (at least the core, gst-plugins-base and gst-plugins-good; and for good container and codec support